hashicorp/consul/plugin/loadbalance/README.md

 ## Name

-*loadbalance* - acts as a round-robin DNS loadbalancer by randomizing the order of A and AAAA records in the answer.
+*loadbalance* - randomize the order of A and AAAA records.

 ## Description

+The *loadbalance* will act as a round-robin DNS loadbalancer by randomizing the order of A and AAAA records in the answer.

 See [Wikipedia](https://en.wikipedia.org/wiki/Round-robin_DNS) about the pros and cons on this setup.
 It will take care to sort any CNAMEs before any address records, because some stub resolver implementations (like glibc) are particular about that.

 ## Syntax